uberi-projects/NBMP-gap-analysis-survey/wireframe.md

 - **Q40.
 Which species do you consider of cultural significance in your region/area of work?** - long text
 - **Q41.
 Which species do you consider of economic significance in your region/area of work?** - long text
 - **Q42.
 Have communities you work with expressed concern for specific species?** (e.g., dwindling numbers, or pest) - Yes / No
-  - If **Yes** → reveals dynamic table (1 row minimum, "Add Row" up to 3): Community, District, Species, Reason of Concern
+  - If **Yes** → reveals dynamic table (starts with 1 row, "Add Row" adds unlimited rows): Community, District, Species, Reason of Concern

 **Managers & Experts**